rafa204/EE5239_project/README.md

 # EE5239 project
 If you are grading the EE5239 project, please see the readme inside the of the EE5239_project folder.
 That folder contains the custom code we used for our project.
 It also has further instructions on how to run our code.
+This repository was forker from the SAM2 repository.
 What follows is the README for the original SAM2 repository.

 # SAM 2: Segment Anything in Images and Videos